-Safely traveling when behind the wheel requires more than just knowing how to drive.
-It demands a thorough understanding of traffic laws.
-That includes right of way laws.
+Safely traveling requires more than knowing how to drive.
+It demands a thorough understanding of traffic laws, including right-of-way laws.
 These rules orchestrate the flow of traffic and prevent countless accidents every day.

 However, right-of-way laws can be complex.
 They may also vary depending on the situation.
 Misunderstanding or ignoring these rules can lead to dangerous situations, accidents, and legal consequences.
 This guide explains right-of-way laws to help you make safe decisions while driving.
-If you’ve been injured in a right-of-way accident, contact the car accident team at Regan Zambri Long to discuss your legal options.
+Contact a DC car accident lawyer at Regan Zambri Long to discuss your legal options if you’ve been injured in a right-of-way accident.

 The “right-of-way” refers to the right of a vehicle or pedestrian to proceed in a given situation or place.
-It’s not an absolute right but rather a set of rules determining who should yield in various traffic scenarios.
+It’s not an absolute right but a set of rules determining who should yield in various traffic scenarios.
+Every driver on the road should know the following:

 Pedestrians have the right of way at marked crosswalks and intersections.

-At a four-way stop, the vehicle that arrived first has the right of way.
+At a four-way stop, the first vehicle has the right of way.
 Drivers may proceed in the order they arrived at the intersection.

 When two drivers arrive at an intersection simultaneously, the one on the right goes first.